Skip to main content

 Tanner Shaw, a project manager on the financial literacy team at SNHUIf you receive a scholarship through Scholarship Universe, the funds will be sent to your school.

 "Once you have been awarded the scholarship, Southern New Hampshire University will receive those funds from the external scholarship provider," said Tanner Shaw, a project manager on the financial literacy team at SNHU.
-He said that you will then receive a new award letter that summarizes all the financial aid you're receiving, including scholarships, grants and loans.
+He said that you will then receive a new offer that summarizes all the financial aid you're receiving, including scholarships, grants and loans.

 Do You Pay Back Financial Aid?